jaz303/keypath-observer/README.md

 ## Keypaths

-A `keypath` is an array is a non-empty array consisting of strings and integers.
+A `keypath` is a non-empty array consisting of strings and integers.
 A single element in this array is called a segment.

 Wildcards are supported; when supplying a keypath to observe, use `?` to match any value for the current segment, or `*` to match all keypaths from this point, regardless of length.